avasdao/awesome-nexa/web/README.md

 ### ↳ https://awesomenexa.org

-This is the "official" Awesome Nexa web portal.
+A curated list of TOP resources actively supporting the Nexa blockchain and its growing ecosystem.